Moudilu/rpi-audio-client/Raspberry Pi Audio client.md

 Experiences with some routers:

 - Asus RT-AX92U: Discovery was sometimes working, sometimes not with default settings.
 Currently set Wireless > Professional > Multicast Rate(Mbps) to `OFDM 12` for all available bands.
+This didn't really work, instead have to enable LAN > IPTV > Enable multicast routing ([this post](https://www.reddit.com/r/HomeKit/comments/n4rgft/asus_routers_and_homekit_a_solution_not_another/?rdt=32867) lead me on the right track)

 ## System setup